HAM-lab-Otago-University/Predictability-Reliability-Generalizability/README.md

  - 09_feature importance total brain volume 3 datasets.ipynb – this script plots the total brain volume values for 3 datasets on one image.

 /3_Results_Analysis_and_Plotting/05_generalizability/
- - results_stack_generalizability-extras.ipynb – the script visualizes the generalizability script results.
+ - results_stack_generalizability-extras.ipynb – the script visualizes the generalizability script results (correlation, r2 and MAE).
+ - results_stack_similarity.ipynb - the script visualizes the similarity in predicted values script results.

 /3_Results_Analysis_and_Plotting/06_hcp_ya/
  - 01_Feature_importance_oneFold_elnet_hcp_ya.ipynb – the script makes plotting of each ML model elastic net feature importance on brain surface, structures, or matrices;